 Visitor experience checklist

-In a nutshell, you don’t have to offer everything, but what you do offer needs to be good, safe and clean.
-Start thinking about how you can help everyone enjoy their visit.
-Here’s a list of some things to consider:
+In a nutshell, you don’t have to offer everything.
+However, what you do offer needs to be good, safe, and clean.
+Here’s a list of things to consider to ensure everyone enjoys their visit:

 - Are you easy to find?

 - Are you open when people want to visit?
-How will they know?
+Do you advertise your opening hours?

 - Will visitors be dry and comfortable?